-You'll want to spend some time at the beginning of the first semester going around visiting labs, talking to professors and students, and going to lab meetings.
-You will set up all of your rotations with the PIs, and it is up to you how far in advance you want set these up.
-Some competitive labs may fill up fast.
+You should spend some time at the beginning of the first semester going around visiting labs, talking to professors and students, and going to lab meetings.
+It is up to you how far in advance you want to confirm your rotations.
+You will have some time after you arrive to set up your first rotation, as it starts in late September corresponding to the start of the UCSF Fall Quarter.
+Do note that some PIs have a maximum number of spots for rotation students throughout the year, and more popular labs may fill up.
 Focus first on who you may be interested in for your fall rotation, and you can figure out the rest as you go.
 There is a first year seminar and an annual BioE program retreat each Fall in which you will meet and hear talks from multiple professors, so do not feel pressure to line up all of your rotations right away.